 Kit Kats are unique candy bars, as they have a chocolate wafer in the center.
 When I was creating this recipe, I didn’t want to use wafer cookies, as every packaged brand I saw contained multiple variations of sugar and a slew of other ingredients.
 I wanted to keep the recipe simple, so the thought of developing a homemade wafer biscuit went out the door.

 Following a keto diet?
-Try these homemade keto kit kar bars.
+Try homemade keto kit kar bars.

 Healthy Kit Kat Recipe